 What is the Definition of Intent-Based Networking?

 Intent-based networking is the evolution of modern, intelligent networking.
 It simplifies operations, improves agility and fortifies security with advanced automation.
-An intent-based networking system lets administrators and line of business owners decide the desired outcomes of network orchestration, then automates processes such as provisioning, configuration of servers, and full lifecycle management of the application services.
+An intent-based networking system lets administrators and line of business owners decide the desired outcomes of network orchestration, then automates provisioning, configuration of servers, and full lifecycle management of the application services.
 The high-level plans and policies of a business (often specified in a declarative model) are automatically implemented and enforced, often with the help of machine learning, and artificial intelligence.

 While the concepts and ideas behind intent-based networking have been discussed for years, recent advancements in machine learning, APIs, and orchestration platforms are making intention-based networking a reality.
 Research firm, Gartner predicts it will be mainstream by 2020.